 Reaction & Thoughts:

-For me Baseball has always been a source of boredom and I avoid it like the plague — there is nothing in this world that could convince me to sit down and watch a game on TV.
-For reasons that are unknown to me, I have never been able to see the larger-than-life qualities that most people attribute to Baseball.
-However, over the years, I have literally fallen in love with various films that deal one way or the other with the world of Baseball.
+For reasons that are unknown to me, I have never been able to see the larger-than-life qualities that most people attribute to baseball.
+However, I have literally fallen in love with various films that deal one way or the other with the world of baseball.

-The film avoids the temptation of exploiting the film’s sport angle, concentrating instead in telling a remarkably powerful personal drama.
-Producer Goldwyn instructed the writers — Herman J. Mankiewicz, Jo Swerling and Paul Gallico — and director Sam Wood (For Whom the Bell Tolls) to concentrate on the relationship between Gehrig and his wife, Eleanor, played by Teresa Wright (The Best Years of Our Lives).
-Also, Wood and cameraman Rudolph Mate (Dodsworth) wisely use many close-ups, successfully keeping a certain intimacy between the characters and the audience.
+The movie avoids the temptation of exploiting the film’s sport angle, concentrating instead in telling a remarkably powerful personal drama.
+The poignant relationship between Gehrig and his wife, Eleanor (Teresa Wright, The Shadow of A Doubt) is the main focus of the film.
+Director and Sam Wood (For Whom the Bell Tolls) and cameraman Rudolph Mate (Dodsworth) wisely use many close-ups, successfully keeping a certain intimacy between the characters and the audience.

 Wright is terrific as Mrs. Gehrig.
 If Cooper was too old, Wright was a bit too young.
-It really doesn’t matter.
-Cooper and Wright are fantastic.
-You respond emotionally to the movie because you believe they are the real thing.
-The cast also includes Walter Brennan (A Stolen Life) and Dan Duryea (The Little Foxes) as a pair of sportswriters.
+It really doesn’t matter — you respond emotionally to the movie because you believe they are the real thing.
+The cast also includes scene stealers Walter Brennan (My Darling Clementine) and Dan Duryea (The Little Foxes) as a pair of sportswriters.
 Special guest appearances by baseball luminaries Babe Ruth, Bill Dickey, Bill Stern, Bob Meusel, and Mark Koenig as themselves.

-The incredible sets were designed by William Cameron Menzies (Gone with the Wind).
-Kudos to editor Daniel Mandell (Wuthering Heights and The Apartment) and the visual effects team for tricking the viewer into believing that right-handed Cooper was a southpaw — shrewd editing and undetectable technical wizardry (the image was flipped) helped create the necessary illusion.
+The impressive sets were designed by famed art-director William Cameron Menzies (Gone with the Wind).
+Kudos to editor Daniel Mandell (Wuthering Heights) and the visual effects team for tricking the viewer into believing that right-handed Cooper was a southpaw — shrewd editing and undetectable technical wizardry (the image was flipped) helped create the necessary illusion.

 Conclusions & Final Thoughts: